 What is a procurement contract?

 Procurement contracts are legal agreements used to govern transactions between parties whereby goods or services are being obtained for business purposes.
 Also known as purchase contracts, this type of business contract is used to create a legally binding relationship between the business that’s purchasing the goods and the party that’s selling them, and protect these parties’ interests.
+If you're looking for a basic procurement contract, grab this free purchase order template.

 Importance of procurement contracts